-Lindy Hop originates from Harlem, New York City.
+Lindy Hop is an African American dance, which originates from Harlem, New York City.
 It was danced first in the famous Savoy Ballroom by African American dancers in 1928, and was danced throughout the 1930s and 1940s.
 It is said the name Lindy Hop was inspired by aviator Charles Lindbergh who ‘hopped’ the Atlantic ocean in 1927.
 Lindy Hop evolved from different dances, including jazz, tap, breakaway and 1920s Charleston.
 It used elements from African American dances and European partnered dance.
 The dance has different positions (open and closed) and steps.
-Some of the most well-known steps can be found on our board here:

 Key dancers in early Lindy Hop

 Many talented dancers have influenced the development of Lindy Hop since its early start.
 In the early Savoy Ballroom days dancers like ‘Shorty’ George Snowden, Mattie Pernell, Big Bea, Leroy Stretch and Little Bea pioneered when Lindy Hop first emerged.
 Not long after its start a new wave of dancers including Norma Miller, Frankie Manning, Al Minns, Pepsi Bethel and Leon James took the dance to another level and introduced the iconic ‘air steps’ to the dance.

 Lindy Hop takes off